Business Schools in Nevada

 Even with an unemployment rate higher than the national average of 5.8 percent, Nevada has seen a steady increase in job creation as the employment rate has dropped from 9.4 percent to 7.1 percent in the last three years.
 This trend is promising for the overall economic growth of the state and is in part thanks to the small business community and the entrepreneurs that make these businesses a reality.

-Two-fifths of the state’s private workforce is employed by small businesses in the state, which also supports high paying jobs for business managers, accountants, marketing professionals and more.
-Small firms have continued to create new jobs, but more importantly these jobs are sticking around.
-66.1 percent of all businesses that opened in Nevada in 2010 survived through to 2012, a solid number by itself.
-However, 77.7 percent of small businesses that opened in 2013 survived into 2014 showing an increase in the health of the small business community.
+Two-fifths of the state’s private workforce is employed by small businesses in the state, which also supports jobs for business managers, accountants, marketing professionals and more.
+Small firms have continued to create new jobs.

 Business school graduates stand to benefit strongly from a career in the state of Nevada.
-Whether they are cutting their teeth opening up their own firm, or learning the tourism business from experts at Ceasar’s Entertainment or MGM Mirage, Nevada is a place where specialized business skills will be put to good use.
+Whether they are cutting their teeth opening up their own firm, or marketing for Ceasar’s Entertainment or MGM Mirage, Nevada is a place where specialized business skills are put to good use.